For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Banks are actively targeting students with big incentives for good reason.

-Students are essentially investing in themselves to get a higher than average salary when they graduate.
+Students are essentially investing in themselves to get an above-average salary when they graduate.

 Whilst you may be borrowing now to fund your education, banks expect you to reap the rewards.
 So they’re ‘banking’ on you to become a valuable long-term customer.

 Banks are looking to establish loyalty.
-They have good odds at keeping you for life once you’ve opened a student bank account with them.
+They have good odds of keeping you for life once you’ve opened a student bank account with them.

 Remember that you don’t have to be loyal.
 You should switch banks to benefit from the next best deal.
 It may seem like an effort, but switching can pay dividends for many students and graduates.